The weather has been brightening up, the clocks have gone forward, and spring is in the air.

 You remember that my favourite rosé was a Côtes de Provence.
 You can read my review of that wine, (Château Reillanne) here.
 Auchan do not always have that in stock, so on one trip a while back, I bought some other Côtes de Provence.

 You can tell they they are Auchan’s own brand because of the ‘Pierre Chanau’ label.
-And both were very, particularly the Saint Victoire which may now overtake the Château Reillanne as my favourite rosé (not surprising as a little bit more expensive).
+And both were very good, particularly the Saint Victoire which may now overtake the Château Reillanne as my favourite rosé (not surprising as a little bit more expensive).
 The Coteaux D’Aix-en Provence is a bit cheaper, still very nice, light and fresh, but maybe not with the same delicate elegance as the other two Côtes de Provences .
 By comparison, I was a bit disappointed with the Mouton Cadet rosé.

 I liked these other two Côtes de Provence so much that I have come to a decision about rosés.
 I will now only buy Côtes de Provence rosés.
 So no more reviews of any other rosés as I will not be trying any others Not only my favourite rosé, but one of my favourite of any wine.
 I can see myself having as much of this as white wines during the warm and sunny (hopefully) summer months.